codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 ### 0. Setup blockchain node (optional)

-You need to have installed NodeJS and npm in order to spinup local blockchain node.
+You need to have installed NodeJS and npm in order to spinup a local blockchain node.

-Go to directory `vendor/codex-contracts-eth` and run these commands
+Go to directory `vendor/codex-contracts-eth` and run these commands:
 ```
 $ npm ci
 $ npm start
 ```

-This will launch local Ganache blockchain.
+This will launch a local Ganache blockchain.

 ### 1. Launch Node #1